 - Incident Response and Disaster Recovery Plans

-By integrating these key components into their cybersecurity strategy, educational institutions can ensure a robust cybersecurity posture by minimising risks and ensuring the confidentiality, integrity and availability of their digital assets.
+Integrate these key components into their cybersecurity strategy.
+Educational institutions can ensure a robust cybersecurity posture by minimising risks and ensuring the confidentiality, integrity and availability of their digital assets.

 Taking the First Step: Partnering for Stronger Cybersecurity